myquartz/myq-online-shopping/design/README.md

 * Shopping Carts: overview, ERD and table design, scalable options.
 * Order and Delivery: only overview, ERD and table design.
 * Customer and Session: only overview and ERD.
-* Reaitailer and Integration: only overview and ERD.
+* Retailer and Integration: only overview and ERD.